 2.3 I need help to purchase these products online

-If you’re new to purchasing sustainable paints & wood finishes online start by reading the short description of each product in a Category you are interested in.
+If you’re new to purchasing paints & wood finishes online start by reading the short description of each product in a Category you are interested in.
 Then go on to read more about a particular product by clicking on that product.

-If would like further help to decide on an appropriate product for your purpose we are available on the phone from 7.30am - 4.3pm (NSW time) Mon–Friday or 10–2pm Saturday.
-Call us on: 0431 721 073 Or you can send an email to: email@example.com
+If would like further help to decide on an appropriate product for your purpose we are available on the phone from 7.30am - 4pm (NSW time) Mon–Friday or 10–2pm Saturday.
+Call us on: 0431 721 073 or you can send an email to: [email protected]

-To help you prepare, questions we will ask you are:
+To help you find appropriate products for your project we will ask you:

 2.4 How do I choose colours?

 It is valuable to choose colours by seeing a sample in your room.
 This allows you to see how it combines with other elements in the room such as flooring and furnishings, and gives you time to live with it for a few days.
-Another good rule is to recognise that when a whole wall is painted one colour, it may appear stronger than on a small chip.
-Therefore think of choosing a shade lighter that the chip you like might give you the result you are after.
+Another good tip is that when a whole wall is painted one colour it may appear stronger than it did on a small chip.
+Therefore, choosing a shade lighter that the chip you like might give you the result you are after.

 There are several ways you can see potential colours in your room.